nyarly/corundum/README.md

 ## Corundum
 ### Foolproof rubygems

+With Corudum added as a developement dependancy to your gemspec, and configured (quickly) in your Rakefile you can do:

+    rake release

-The goal of Corundum is to be able to run 'rake release' and know that you're publishing something you won't be embarrassed by.
-Any packaging is a tricky problem with lots of details.
-Fortunately, those details can mostly be automated.
+and know that you're publishing something you won't be embarrassed by.

 ### (Yet Another Rubygems packager)